 Members of the Chamber work to strengthen local business and the community at large.
 The Chamber provides opportunities for networking and discussion on current trends and developments at the local, provincial and national level.

 Annually, the Chamber and the Town Economic Development & Tourism Committee partner to recognize the great Blackfalds' businesses for their outstanding customer service, excellent retail product, contribution to community and more, through the Business of the Year Awards.
-To nominate a deserving business, visit the Business of the Year Award web page.
+Learn more at Business of the Year Award.

 For more information about the Chamber or to become a member, stop by their office at the Wadey Centre or visit the website at www.blackfaldschamber.ca